Entry Requirements

 Interviews

-Applicants will be selected for interview around April each year on the basis of their online applications and BMAT scores.
+Applicants will be selected for interview around April each year on the basis of their online applications and UCAT scores.
 The interview will be conducted in the Multiple Mini Interviews (MMI) format.
 To understand the MMI process better, click here.

 Health Requirements